-I had the opportunity in Toronto, during the film festival, to speak to Mike Leigh.
+I had the opportunity, during the Toronto International Film Festival in September 2018, to speak to Mike Leigh about Peterloo.

-David Walsh: I think it's a tremendous film.
+David Walsh: I think Peterloo is a tremendous film.
 I was astonished to hear that the Cannes film festival turned it down.